stevencombs/retrocombs.github.io/_posts/2015-02-21-amazon-echo-review.md

 Echo provides music using three services, [Amazon Prime Music](http://www.amazon.com/b?node=8335758011), [iHeartRadio](http://www.iheart.com/) and [TuneIn Radio](http://tunein.com/).
 Since access to on demand music is a key feature of the Echo, let’s take a look at these services.

 ## Amazon Prime Music
 To listen to Amazon Prime Music, you must first be an [Amazon Prime](http://www.amazon.com/gp/product/B00DBYBNEE/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00DBYBNEE&linkCode=as2&tag=bricinmypockb-20) member (currently $99).
 We are subscribers and if you own an Echo, you will want to be.
 Many people are unaware that Amazon Prime not only provides free two-day shipping, but also access to video content (Amazon originals, movies and television), the Kindle lending library, photo storage and free music.

 Echo uses the Amazon Prime music service to provide access to thousands of free songs.
-Want to listen by a tune from Boston?
+Want to listen to songs by Boston?
 Say:

 “Alexa, play Amazon Prime band Boston.”